-Have you seen that 650-pound binary explosion running around YouTube?
+Have you seen that XTech Tactical 650-pound binary explosion running around on YouTube and trending on Google?
 Were you left with questions about the video?
 A number of people were.
 Jeremy from XTech Tactical was happy to answer some questions about the destruction of all of those AK magazines and the huge explosion that did the job.

 Here’s the back story: